 5. Runtime Application Self Protection

-Under this approach, various techniques are applied to instrument a web application to detect and block attacks in real-time.
-When an application runs live, RASP ensures to protect it from malicious input or behavior by inspecting the app’s performance behavior.
+Under this approach, various techniques are applied to instrument a web application to detect and block attacks in real time.
+When an application runs live, RASP ensures to protects it from malicious input or behavior by inspecting the app’s performance behavior.

 Does Web App Security Testing Help in Reducing the Organization’s Risk?